NBA Countdown: 2002–2003

-Initially, ABC's NBA pregame show was known as NBA Shootaround, and shared virtually the same graphics and music as the ESPN pregame show of the same name.
-The program was hosted by Mike Tirico, with analysts Bill Walton and Tom Tolbert.
+The ABC version was hosted by Mike Tirico, with analysts Bill Walton and Tom Tolbert.
 Unlike most network pregame shows, Shootaround did not take place in a studio, and instead traveled to a different site each week (much like ESPN's College Gameday).
 Starting with Game 1 of the 2003 Eastern Conference Finals, Walton was replaced in the pregame show by Sean Elliott.
 Tolbert was dropped from the pregame show starting with Game 1 of the NBA Finals.
 Tirico and Elliott were joined by a guest analyst for each game of the Finals.